Matteo Paro: Genoa

-In summer 2007, he was sold to Genoa in joint-ownership deal, for €1.5 million. reunited with Sculli.
-Also Gastaldello joined Genoa's city rival U.C.
-Sampdoria.
+In summer 2007, he was sold to Genoa in a joint-ownership deal for €1.5 million, reuniting with Sculli.

 Juventus received another €2 million for the player in June 2008.

-In July 2009.
-Paro joined newly promoted side Bari on loan.
+In July 2009, Paro joined newly promoted side Bari on loan.
 The club also signed Riccardo Meggiorini, Leonardo Bonucci, Andrea Ranocchia (loan) and Giuseppe Greco (loan) from Genoa.
-On 29 January 2010, AS Bari loaned the midfielder to Piacenza.
+On 29 January 2010, Bari loaned the midfielder to Piacenza.

 Vicenza

-In summer 2010 he left for Vicenza on loan.
-In summer 2011 Danilo Russo returned to Genoa and Paro joined Vicenza in another temporary deal.
+In the summer of 2010, he left on loan for Vicenza.
+In the summer of 2011, Danilo Russo returned to Genoa, and Paro joined Vicenza in another temporary deal.

+Coaching career

+After spending his two final seasons as a player at Mantova and Crotone, both times under head coach Ivan Jurić, Paro retired in order to join the Croatian's staff in 2017 at Genoa, initially as a match analyst.
+In 2019, he became Jurić's assistant coach at Hellas Verona, then following him in all of his successive coaching jobs at Torino, Roma and Southampton.